Is It Safe to Swim? Find Out Here:

 The map below shows where we sampled and the up-to-date results of the level of bacteria found in each water sample.

-Suncoast Waterkeeper uses the same standard operating procedures and National Environmental Laboratory Accreditation Program Certified lab as local government agencies.
+Suncoast Waterkeeper adopts the same standard operating procedures (SOPs) and National Environmental Laboratory Accreditation Program Certified (NELAC) lab as local government agencies.

 How We Monitor

-This long term monitoring project has been possible only because of generous grant funding and support from the Mote Scientific Foundation, the Sarasota Bay Estuary Program, the Coastal & Heartland National Estuary Partnership, Manatee Fish and Game Association, and individual citizens like you.
+This long-term monitoring project has been possible because of generous grant funding and support from the Mote Scientific Foundation, the Gulf Coast Community Foundation, and the Charles and Margery Barancik Foundation.

 Don’t see an area that you would like monitored?
-For $160 per month, we can add your location to our list of monitoring sites.
+For $200 per month, we can add your location to our list of monitoring sites.
+Get in touch with us at [email protected].

 -